PyCOMPLETE/pypkgexample/README.md

         )
 ```

 The setup function is the one that actually builds the extensions and installs the package.
-Note how dependencies are specified by the "install_requires" argument.
-The pip package installer will automatically install the dependences before the package installation.
+Note that the package dependencies are specified by the "install_requires" argument.
+The pip package installer will automatically install the dependencies before the package installation.
 ```python
 setup(
     name='pypkgexample',